noodldocs/noodldocs.github.io/2.5/guides/business-logic/zapier/README.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/mHX9XdFMHJ0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+You can also watch this video that explains how to use Zapier to send out emails for email verification and forgot password links.

+You can also check out the video below that walks through all deployment options in Noodl, including deploying to a Custom Domain:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/DWwE1RzuN2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Setup

 You connect **Zapier** to your Noodl cloud services, this is what you need to create users, write data to the cloud etc. These events can be used to trigger flows in Zapier.